Let's look at how to create functional merchandising zones for your SuiteCommerce Site!

 Suppose you get a console error about the item.image.url and get no/few results in your Merchandising Zone.
 In that case, it is because the Merchandising Zone is trying to display an item that does not have an Associated Image.
 In some cases, this will totally prevent any items from displaying; in others, it may display a few—but much less than it ought to.
 You have two options to resolve this problem:

 While it might look like the template and CSS files are set up appropriately, they likely are not.
 In Chrome, you should begin to inspect elements and mess with the CSS to get the view you are looking for.
-Alternatively, consider using my CSS below:

-This will produce a Merchandising Zone that looks like this:
+For example, with a few tweaks you could produce a Merchandising Zone that looks like this:

 Similarly, if you need to expose another field in the merchandising zone (SKU, for example), you can do this by editing the JS file and tpl files directly.
 You will need to edit the CMSMerchzoneCCT.View.js file and add something like this: